Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 Table of Contents

 You’re probably here because Omega Constellation vs Rolex Datejust keeps landing on the same shortlist.
 That’s no coincidence.
-Both watches sit squarely in the same lane: luxury dress watches in a similar market segment and price tier, built for collectors who value everyday elegance and long-term ownership.
-Once you start looking seriously, comparing them feels unavoidable.
+Both watches sit in the same lane: luxury dress watches at a similar price tier, built for collectors who want everyday elegance and long-term ownership.
+Once you start looking seriously, the comparison feels unavoidable.

 Omega Constellation Overview

-What most people recognize today is the Constellation Manhattan (1982).
-The four claws at 3 and 9 o’clock were originally functional, clamping the sapphire crystal and gasket into the case to maintain a thin, water-resistant profile, not just visual flair.
-The design is architectural and instantly identifiable on the wrist.
+What most people picture today is the Constellation Manhattan, introduced in 1982.
+The four claws at 3 and 9 o’clock were originally functional, clamping the sapphire crystal and gasket into the case to keep the watch thin and water-resistant.
+The look is architectural, and you can spot one across a room.

-In steel, the Constellation still wears like a jewellery-sport dress watch thanks to the Roman numeral bezel, integrated bracelet, and cohesive case profile.
-Modern references often house Co-Axial Master Chronometer movements, such as cal.
-8800 or 8900, pairing the bold design with METAS-certified accuracy and anti-magnetic resistance, which explains why it appeals to buyers who want something recognizable without defaulting to the predictable Rolex lane.
+In steel, the Manhattan still wears like a jewelry-leaning dress watch thanks to the Roman numeral bezel, integrated bracelet, and continuous case profile.
+Modern 41mm references run the Co-Axial Master Chronometer Calibre 8800 or 8900.

 • Ref.
 2648 — First Constellation